gemini-testing/html-reporter/README.md

   }
   ```

-  In the example you can also see another convenience property `actions` with all the html-reporter **Redux** actions.
+  In the example you can also see another convenient properties:
+  - `actions` - all the html-reporter **Redux** actions;
+  - `pluginConfig` - plugin configuration.

   #### Extension points